Skip to main content

 Predominantly local, dual-income professional families, many with another language.
 School is excellent at deploying their skills.
 Formal and informal communication flows daily.
 Prospect Post appears weekly.
 PA is welcoming, active and ‘very down-to-earth, considering the trappings of this neck of the woods,’ according to one parent.
 A recent wellbeing walk on the Heath - involving children, parents, staff and dogs - emphasised practical activities prized by all.

 A consultation group was recently set up to explore how minority children feel.
 No lip-service exercise, this resulted in new books and toys.
-As head says, ‘You have to have those uncomfortable conversations to learn, we must always learn.’
+As school says, ‘You have to have those uncomfortable conversations to learn, we must always learn.’
 Celebrating the Chinese New Year morphed into a celebration of the Lunar New Year, demonstrating universal respect.

 Money matters